 Medical Editor: John P. Cunha, DO, FACOEP

-Plasma-Lyte 56 and 5% Dextrose Injection (multiple electrolytes and dextrose) is a fluid and electrolyte replenishment and caloric supply used as a source of water, electrolytes, and calories or as an alkalinizing agent.
-Common side effects include fever, injection site reactions (infection, blood clotting, swelling), or increase in blood volume.
+Plasma-Lyte 56 and 5% Dextrose Injection (multiple electrolytes and dextrose injection, type 1) is a fluid and electrolyte replenishment and caloric supply used as a source of water, electrolytes, and calories or as an alkalinizing agent.
+Plasma-Lyte 56 and 5% Dextrose Injection is available in generic form.
+Common side effects of Plasma-Lyte 56 and 5% Dextrose Injection include:

 Dosage of Plasma-Lyte 56 and 5% Dextrose is dependent upon the age, weight and clinical condition of the patient as well as laboratory determinations.
 Plasma-Lyte 56 and 5% Dextrose may interact with corticosteroids or corticotropin.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Plasma-Lyte 56 and 5% Dextrose should be used only if prescribed.
 It is unknown if this drug is passes into breast milk.
 Consult your doctor before breastfeeding.

 Our Plasma-Lyte 56 and 5% Dextrose Injection (multiple electrolytes and dextrose) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 The FDA package insert formatted in easy-to-find categories for health professionals and clinicians.